Pierreslag/adventure/README.md

 ## Future features
-- Other stories
+- Other storylines featuring new characters, environments, and challenges.
-- Longer gameplay ingame
+- Longer gameplay with additional choices and branching story paths.

 ## Testing
 Ive tested this project with: